mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 ```
 ## 🌊 End-to-End System Flow: The Life of a Telemetry Packet

-The complete lifecycle of a single mission decision — from raw sensor data to physical motor response:
+The complete lifecycle of a single mission decision, from raw sensor data to physical motor response:

 ### 👁️ Sense (The Edge)
 - **YOLO11** (on Raspberry Pi) detects an anomaly mid-flight.